 - Driving under the influence of drugs

-Talk to a Long Island Car Accident Lawyer at Friedman & Simon, L.L.P.
+Talk to Us About Hiring a Car Accident Lawyer at Friedman & Simon, L.L.P.

 At Friedman & Simon L.L.P., we pride ourselves on being passionate advocates for the injured.
 We will work for you by fighting for the compensation you need and deserve.